The Best Men’s Money Clip Wallets

 What stands out about the goods wallet is it’s material and build quality.
 The leather is top quality vegetable tanned cowhide leather and with its unique snakeskin design, the wallet screams uniqueness.
 The front slots hold up to a preferred maximum of 4 cards, while the money clip on the back secures your bills.
 The money clip on this wallet is one of the longest of my top 5 which is definitely beneficial to better secure your cash.

 ‘Like the bad boy that everyone has a crush on back in school, The Villainaire makes you look badass without breaking some hearts’ – A cringy quote from The Goods website.

 The only issue I have with the Villainaire wallet is the price.
-Coming in at $80 this wallet is the most expensive on this list.
+Coming in at $80.00 this wallet is the most expensive on this list.
 Nevertheless, the wallets are definitely one which would last you a lifetime thanks to its premium build quality and material.
-For more information on the Villainaire wallet by The Goods check out their website by clicking here.
+For more information on the Villainaire wallet by The Goods check out their website by clicking the link below.

 - Holds 1-12 cards without stretching out

 - Free returns within 45 days